top of page

 Staying in touch with family and friends is one of the biggest gains of modern technology.
 Video calls with a tap or a click are now everywhere, but working out the best option for us can be tricky.
 Take a look at the top seven apps for free video calling carers have been enjoying.

-Some messaging services we can dabble with:
+Some messaging services we can try:

 All of them have their benefits and drawbacks.
 So it’s helpful to think about how we prefer to communicate.
-Would we prefer text-based communications or video?
-One to one or in a group?

 We should also think about our devices.
 If we don’t have a smartphone, some of them won’t be available to us.